The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Get Wishlist by id/wishlistRef
-Retrieves the wishlist that belongs to the given Id and/or Ref.
+Retrieves the wishlist that belongs to the given Id and/or wishlistRef.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

+**THIS API IS DEPRECIATED.
+PLEASE USE GET WISHLIST BY ID OR GET WISHLIST BY WISHLISTREF**

 Endpoint: ```/api/wishlists/```